sobjornstad/TiddlyRemember/RELEASING.md

 1. Quit the TiddlyWiki listener (hit Ctrl+C on the big PasteOps command from above).
    Run `cd -; mv docs/tiddlywiki.info.old docs/tiddlywiki.info` to restore the file.
+2. `git reset --soft HEAD^` to go back to before the last temp commit.
-2. Commit all doc and release changes made thus far.
+3. Commit all doc and release changes made thus far, this time for real.
-3. Check your branch log and make any final rebases or adjustments.
+4. Check your branch log and make any final rebases or adjustments.
-4. Push the branch to GitHub.
+5. Push the branch to GitHub.
-5. Create a pull request to `master`.
+6. Create a pull request to `master`.
    If all looks good, complete with a rebase-and-merge and delete the branch.
-6. Create a new release on GitHub to publicize the update: https://github.com/sobjornstad/TiddlyRemember/releases/new.
+7. Create a new release on GitHub to publicize the update: https://github.com/sobjornstad/TiddlyRemember/releases/new.
    The tag should be in the form `v0.0.0`, using standard semantic versioning.
    Hold off on publishing the release for the moment.